bytebase/interview/README.md

 1. The [main Bytebase codebase](https://github.com/bytebase/bytebase) is also open source.
 We believe in building in the public.
 1. Design good take-home assignments is no easy task.
 Open sourcing our assignments gives more chance for improvements.
-1. It's convenient for our candiate to checkout the problem.
+1. It's convenient for our candidate to checkout the problem.

 # FAQ